 Bachelor of Science in Business Administration (B.S.B.A degree)

 This degree provides students with a foundational understanding of the functional areas in business.
-Students must select one of the following majors to complete the B.S.B.A. degree: (1) Finance with concentrations in Finance, Finance/Accounting, or Risk Management and Insurance; (2) International Business; (3) Management; (4) Management Information Systems, (5) Marketing, and (6) Operations and Supply Chain Management.
+Students must select one of the following majors to complete the B.S.B.A. degree: (1) Business Administration with a concentration in Business Analytics; (2) Finance with concentrations in Finance, Finance/Accounting, or Risk Management and Insurance; (3) International Business; (4) Management with concentrations in Organizational Management or Talent Management; (5) Management Information Systems with concentrations in Management Information Systems, Business Intelligence and Analytics or Systems Analysis, (6) Marketing with concentrations in General Marketing or Marketing Analytics, and (7) Operations and Supply Chain Management.

 Bachelor of Science in Economics (B.S. degree)